pindell-matt/binary-search-tree/README.md

 ### `max`

-The max method is used to return the highest-ranked film as a hash, using the film's title as the key and it's corresponding score as the value.
+The max method is used to return the highest-ranked film as a hash comprised of the film's title as the key and it's score as the value.

 ```ruby
 tree.max